findelabs/tackd/README.md

 ### What is Tackd

-Tackd is encrypted message post, which enables parties to anonymously and security transmit and recieve data via a RESTful API.
+Tackd is encrypted message post, which enables parties to anonymously and security transmit and receive data via a RESTful API.

 Tackd encrypts payloads with the XChaCha20Poly1305 cipher upon receipt.
 This data is then persisted in the backing MongoDB database, retrievable by a client with the required decryption key.
 The encryption key is returned to the original sender, with the key not persisted by Tackd.

 By default, Tackd will persisted messages for 30 days, or a single retrieval, whichever comes first.
-These settings can be overriden be the sender.
+These settings can be overridden be the sender.

 ### Tackd API